nagios-plugins-rabbitmq/nagios-plugins-rabbitmq/README.md

 - check\_rabbitmq\_objects
   - Use a variety of APIs to count instances of various objects on the server.
 These include vhosts, exchanges, bindings, queues and channels.

 - check\_rabbitmq\_overview
-  - Use the `/api/overview` API to collect the numver of pending, ready and unacknowledged messages on the server
+  - Use the `/api/overview` API to collect the number of pending, ready and unacknowledged messages on the server

 See the relevant POD documentation/man pages for more information on usage.